Tennis: Kitzbuhel ATP Results - UrduPoint

 Tennis: Kitzbuhel ATP Results

-Collated results in the Kitzbuhel ATP tournament on Tuesday (x denotes seeded player)
+Results in the Kitzbuhel ATP tournament on Thursday (x denotes seeded player)